-In addition, the World Health Organization (WHO) advises health workers to cover their noses and mouths with a flexed elbow or disposable tissue when coughing and sneezing and avoiding close contact with anyone that has a fever and cough.
+The World Health Organization (WHO) also advises health workers to cover their noses and mouths with a flexed elbow or disposable tissue when coughing and sneezing and avoiding contact with anyone that has a fever and cough.

 2. Document and have a backup plan

 Coupal recommends taking precautionary measures in case you become ill or need to self-quarantine.

 “Caregivers are anxious about continuity of care,” says Coupal.
 “Having a plan will help to mitigate these feelings.”